Go back to all articles

 Automate it

-Automating your performance testing processes may sound as an unnecessary expense, since test automation tools are costly.
+Automating your performance testing processes may sound like an unnecessary expense since test automation tools are costly.
 But if you focus on the fields where automation is most effective, you can, quite surprisingly, save your funds!
 First and foremost, we mean test automation on the level of API: this way, they are quicker to run and yield better results than scripts that are run on the level of user interface.

 Automation of performance testing is a time- and money-consuming investment.
 It does not bring any quick financial benefits because of the initial costs, but its greater reliability and lower cost of each transaction than in manual testing makes it profitable in the long run.